Abigail-Minta/Abigail-Minta/README.md

-- 👋 Hi, I’m @Abigail-Minta
+- 👋 Hi, I’m @ Minta-Abigail
 - 👀 I’m interested in ..database and programming
 - 🌱 I’m currently learning universityofghana...
 - 💞️ I’m looking to collaborate on ...